Finnish military ranks: Personnel groups

 The junior command personnel are formed from the professional or reserve NCOs and conscripts serving in ranks of corporal, officer student, sergeant or officer candidate or their naval equivalents.
 However, by regulation, all professional servicemen outrank conscripts.

 The command personnel is formed of commissioned officers, commissioned officer specialists, warrant officers (opistoupseeri) and cadets.

 Reservists belong to the personnel group determined by their military rank, but hold the position in the chain of command only from the moment they report to duty (or should have reported to duty) to the moment they have been discharged and have left the military installation.
 Unlike conscripts, the reservists rank with the professional military personnel without prejudice.
-The highest rank available to reserve officers is major, and in exceptional cases, lieutenant colonel.
+The highest rank available to reserve officers is lieutenant colonel, but it is only awarded for special service or accomplishments.